 It was like being in some sort of late-night-food-induced dream.
 You know, the kind where you're walking on the ceiling and people are climbing out of suitcases?

 I was in the middle of a swirling world of fog and mist, the lapping of waves the only major sound to be heard.
-Out of the steam, two women with their faces covered in white goo materialized, jabbering in a foreign language as they glided past, their hair arranged in odd piles atop their heads.
+Out of the steam, two women with their faces covered in white goo materialized, laughing as they glided past, their hair arranged in odd piles atop their heads.
 From the other direction, a teen boy floated by, munching on an ice cream bar.